• Menu

 To make carving a little easier on you, consider a handle that’s comfortable to use.
 You should reach all areas of your design comfortably with a short or long handle and handles that can help absorb shock if you need to apply more force than usual.

 A straight handle is better suited for overhead work, while a curved one allows you to get closer to what you’re working on.
-The best carving axes typically have oval handles—they fit well in large and small hands.
+The best carving axes typically have oval handles; they fit well in large and small hands.
 In addition, when choosing an axe, find one with handgrips made from leather or synthetic materials rather than wood; they provide better traction and are less likely to splinter during use.

 Design of the Axe Head

-You also want an axe head with a slight curve, or bevel, near its tip; when it makes contact with your wood material and cleaves it in two, the curve lets it go deeper than a straight blade could.
+You also want an axe head with a slight curve, or slope, near its tip; when it makes contact with your wood material and cleaves it in two, the curve lets it go deeper than a straight blade could.
 The angle of your axe’s blade is up to you.

 Material